fmstacco/data-maturity-assessment/README.md

  * ### Logo

  The logo was designed on [Canva](https://www.canva.com/en_gb/) version Pro.
 A machine learning icon was chosen to convey the core concept of business consulting - data analysis and data science.
-The logo is borrowed from PP1 - Carpe Diem Digital Solutions, as this project was thought to be a continuity of [Project 1](https://github.com/fmstacco/Carpe-Diem-Data-Solutions).
+The logo is borrowed from PP1 - Carpe Diem Data Solutions, as this project was thought to be a continuity of [Project 1](https://github.com/fmstacco/Carpe-Diem-Data-Solutions).

 ![Carpe Diem Data Solutions logo](./assets/images/readme/logo-dark-background.png)

  * ### Typography

  The source used throughout the site is Montserrat, as it is a nice font, elegant and also conveys confidence and professionalism.
 It is very good for UX/UI for having good readability on any device, large x-heigh and is also good for accessibility.
-Also the typography is borrowed from PP1 - Carpe Diem Digital Solutions, as this project was thought to be a continuity of [Project 1](https://github.com/fmstacco/Carpe-Diem-Data-Solutions).
+Also the typography is borrowed from PP1 - Carpe Diem Data Solutions, as this project was thought to be a continuity of [Project 1](https://github.com/fmstacco/Carpe-Diem-Data-Solutions).

  * ### Colour Scheme

 Colour Palette image

-The colour palette idea is borrowed from PP1 - Carpe Diem Digital Solutions, as this project was thought to be a continuity of [Project 1](https://github.com/fmstacco/Carpe-Diem-Data-Solutions).
+The colour palette idea is borrowed from PP1 - Carpe Diem Data Solutions, as this project was thought to be a continuity of [Project 1](https://github.com/fmstacco/Carpe-Diem-Data-Solutions).

 <img src="./assets/images/readme/color-palette.jpg" width="80%" height="80%" alt="Colour Palette image">